COMMUNITY TO COMMUNITY: POLICY EQUITY FOR ALL

 YOUTH SUMMER INTERNSHIP DETAILS

-• Paid employment opportunities are for rising juniors and seniors in the Oakland area.
+• Eligibility: Employment opportunities are for rising juniors and seniors in the East Bay

 APPLICATION PROCESS